-There are an abundance of beaches to consider visiting on the island.
-Whether you enjoy people watching, or you prefer a quieter stretch of sand, you should find some appealing options.
-Click on individual beach names for a detailed article concerning that particular beach.
+You'll find an abundance of beaches to consider visiting on the island.
+Whether you'd rather be part of a busy beach scene, or you prefer a quieter spot, you can find what you want.
+Click on individual beach names for more information concerning that particular location.

-Another top pick for snorkeling fans is Scilly Cay Beach.
+Another good option for those who enjoy snorkeling is Scilly Cay Beach.
 The beautiful beach is the backdrop of a classy island bar; and you are likely to hear the music and laughter coming from the patrons.
 In the other direction, beachgoers will have a fabulous view of the Island Harbour area.

 Anguilla's Shoal Bay: Located on the northeastern side on Anguilla, Shoal Bay is a large beach that is both wide and long.
 It features easy public access, though parts of the beach are dominated by a resort.